galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 >     > {: .code-out}
 >     {: .code-2col}
 >
-> 12. Login to the appropriate host and `cat /tmp/test.txt` to see that the change was made.
+> 12. Login to the appropriate host (unless your host was `localhost`) and `cat /tmp/test.txt` to see that the change was made.
 >
 {: .hands_on}